-We are a specialty retailer with 77 retail locations in Texas, Louisiana and Oklahoma, that sells home appliances, including refrigerators, freezers, washers, dryers, dishwashers and ranges, a variety of consumer electronics, including LCD, LED, plasma and DLP televisions, camcorders, digital cameras, Blu-ray and DVD players, video game equipment, MP3 players and home theater products, mantressee and furniture.
-We also sell home office equipment, including computers and computers and computer sand computer accessories and to respond to our customer's product teeds.
-We require our sales associates to be knowledgeable of all of our products.
+We are a specialty retailer with 77 retail locations in Texas, Louisiana and Oklahoma, that sells home appliances, including refrigerators, freezers, washers, dryers, dishwashers and ranges, a variety of consumer electronics, including LCD, LED, plasma and DLP televisions, camcorders, digital cameras, Blu-ray and DVD players, video game equipment, MP3 players and home theater products, lawn and garden products, mattresses and familture.
+We also sell home ossumer electronics including computers accessories and continue to introduce additional product categories for the home and consumer entertainment, such as GPS devices, to help increase sand to respond to our crusters.

 Unlike many of our competitors, we provide flexible in-house credit options for our customers.
 In the last three years, we financed, on average, approximately 61% of our retail sales through our internal credit programs.
-In turn, we finance substantially all of our customer receivables from these credit programs with cash flow from operations and through a revolving credit facility and an asset-backed securitization facility.
-As part of our asset-backed securitization facility, we have created a qualifying special purpose entity, which we refer to as the QSPE or the Issuer, to purchase eligible customer receivables from us and issue medium-term and variable funding notes, secured by these receivables, to their pariets to finance is acquisition of the receivables.
-We sell eligible receivables, consisting of retail installment and revolving account receivables not to due our customers, to the issuer in exchange for cash and subordinated securities.
-Customer receivables on the discussed on our consolidated balance sheet.
+In turn, we finance substantially all of our customer receivables from these credit programs with eash flow from operations and through a revolving credit facility and an asset-backed securitization facility.
+As part of our asset-backed securitization facility, we have created a qualifying special purpose entity, which we refer to as the QSPE or the Issuer, to purchase eligible customer receivables.
+We sell eligible receivables.
+We sell eligible receivables, consisting of retail installment and revolving account receivables extended to our customers, to the issuer in exchange for eash and subordinated securities.
+Customer receivables not sold to the QSPE are funded by our revolving credit facility and included on our consolidated balance sheet.